Central de Abasto

-The Central de Abasto (Supply Center) is Mexico City’s main wholesale market for produce and other foodstuffs run similarly to traditional public markets.
+The Central de Abasto (also spelled Abastos; English for "Supply Center") is Mexico City's main wholesale market for produce and other foodstuffs run similarly to traditional public markets.
 It was constructed to be the meeting point for producers, wholesalers, retailers and consumers for the entire country.
 Located in the eastern borough of Iztapalapa, it is the most important commercial establishment in Mexico and the largest of its kind in the world.
 The market handles over 30,000 tons of merchandise daily, representing 80% of the consumption of the Mexico City metropolitan area.
 The market was established on former farmland to ease congestion in the historic center of Mexico City.